-- 5.534 The LBD provides for potential future windfall development at Goudhurst where it is brought forward in accordance with other policies in the Local Plan, including that related to affordable housing. - 5.535 The IDP highlights that the existing allotment provision within the parish should be improved/reinstated.
-The IDP also identified that amenity green space could accommodate youth provision. - 5.536 The IDP identified that the GP practice serving Goudhurst (the practice that serves the Horsmonden/Lamberhurst/Brenchley/Matfield/Goudhurst cluster area) will require new practice premises to serve this area.
-Policy AL/HO 3 Land to the east of Horsmonden includes the delivery of a new health centre/doctors surgery. - 5.537 Furthermore, the existing (unimplemented) grants of planning permission in the parish have established the need for community learning and primary education facilities. - 5.538 Local policies are being prepared through the Goudhurst Neighbourhood Plan which will become an increasingly important consideration as that Plan progresses.
+- 5.539 The LBD provides for potential future windfall development at Goudhurst where it is brought forward in accordance with other policies in the Local Plan, including that related to affordable housing. - 5.540 The IDP highlights that the existing allotment provision within the parish should be improved/reinstated.
+The IDP also identified that amenity green space could accommodate youth provision. - 5.541 The IDP identified that the GP practice serving Goudhurst (the practice that serves the Horsmonden/Lamberhurst/Brenchley/Matfield/Goudhurst cluster area) will require new practice premises to serve this area.
+Policy AL/HO 3 Land to the east of Horsmonden includes the delivery of a new health centre/doctors surgery.
+The IDP identifies that there is existing practice provision serving this area at Goudhurst.
+The NHS Kent and Medway Clinical Commissioning Group confirms that it is expected that contributions will be required towards the Old Parsonage Surgery at Goudhurst (improvements/reconfiguration, etc) or another practice within the area if appropriate, in order to mitigate the impact of development. - 5.542 Furthermore, the existing (unimplemented) grants of planning permission in the parish have established the need for community learning and primary education facilities. - 5.543 Local policies are being prepared through the Goudhurst Neighbourhood Plan (GNP) which will become an increasingly important consideration as that Plan progresses.
 The Neighbourhood Plan does not propose to include any site allocation policies: it was submitted to Tunbridge Wells Borough Council in December 2020.
+The neighbourhood plan has been subject to an independent examination, and the examiner's report was issued on 2 September 2021.
+The examination concluded that the GNP should proceed to referendum, subject to it being amended in line with the examiner's recommended modifications, which are required to ensure the plan meets the basic conditions.
 The Neighbourhood Plan includes a number of specific goals and refers to a list of projects that indicates how developer contributions could potentially be used.